achavanga/springboot-argocd-k8s/README.md

 ```
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```
-The copy password that is shown on your commandline up to the character before % .
+Copy the password that is shown on your commandline up to the character before % .

 You can change the admin password by following these steps: (note required for this demo though)
 #### - Invalidating Admin Credentials